input-output-hk/Developer-Experience-working-group/Proposal-workflow.md

 As the Developer experience git repository is the public facing aspect of the group, merge's should happen during or immediately after group meetings and reflect agreements made there.

-Currently the meeting recurrs every week on Tuesday at 16:00 UTC - if there are 4 or more developer-participants at that group and the chair, and there is consensus among attendees that a proposal or pull request status should be adjusted, then the status can be updated on git.
+Currently the meeting recurrs every week on Tuesday at 16:00 UTC - if there are 4 or more developer-participants at that group and the chair, and there is 60% or greater approval among attendees that a proposal or pull request status should be adjusted, then the status can be updated on git.
+However in general the group will seek to work from consensus.

 Proposals can have the following statuses
 - Discussion - Identifies an issue which may have no clear solution - but can be identified as an area of research for the working group. (these can take the form of github issues with labels for priority)